Prime Minister's Questions: The verdict

 Lib Dem MP Layla Moran asked about homelessness.

-Veteran Tory Euroscpetic Bill Cash attempted to stiffen the PM's resolve in the next round of Brexit negotiations.
+Veteran Tory Euroscpetic Sir Bill Cash attempted to stiffen the PM's resolve in the next round of Brexit negotiations.

 And finally, Sir Vince Cable got a question.
-He asked if the government would stop American firms being given the right to grab a slice of the NHS in trade negotiations with the Trump administration.
+The Lib Dem leader asked if the government would stop American firms being given the right to grab a slice of the NHS in trade negotiations with the Trump administration.
 Mrs May gave her former cabinet colleague a courteous but non-committal reply without mentioning the NHS once.

 The Verdict

-Here is Daily Politics presenter's Andrew Neil's take on the session:
+Here is Daily Politics presenter Andrew Neil's take on the session:

 Here is what BBC Parliamentary Correspondent Mark D'Arcy made of it: